 GPU-Omega refers to the CUDA-enabled GPU implementation of Omega TK.
 GPU-Omega takes advantage of a GPU during torsion driving for accelerated conformer generation.
 To make use of GPU-Omega conformer generation please follow the guidelines below.

-By default, if a GPU is detected at runtime torsion driving will be carried out on the GPU.
-To turn this feature off and run on the CPU set:
+densemodes, if a GPU is detected at runtime, torsion driving will be carried out on the GPU by default.
+To turn this feature off use

-GPU-Omega does not support the distance geometry method of torsion driving therefore is incompatible with OEMacrocycleOmega.
+GPU-Omega does not support the distance geometry method of torsion driving and therefore is incompatible with